MonicaFernandezM/Choose_your_own_algorithm/README.md

 # Choose_your_own_algorithm
-We have to choose between KNN, Random Forest, and AdaBoost Classifier, whichever works best with our data.
+We have to choose between KNN, Random Forest, and AdaBoost Classifier, which ever works best with our data.